 Across Wales, a new generation of sporting leaders are ‘changing the game’ and making a real difference in their communities.

-Thanks to National Lottery players, Rhodd Alaw-Parry and Rhys Blacker are using the power of sport to create lasting change.
+Thanks to National Lottery players, Rhodd Alaw-Parry and Rhys Blacker are among the many young people across Welsh sport who are passionate about improving lives.

-These ‘Future Game Changers’ first made an impact in sport as volunteers with the Urdd.
-But now, these young leaders are making sports fun and accessible for everyone.
+These inspiring young leaders first made an impact in sport as volunteers with the Urdd.
+But now, they are making sports fun and accessible for everyone in their jobs.

 Here’s how they’re using sport to change lives: